 In counselling, I will support you to explore the feelings, challenges or difficulties you may be struggling with.

+I have 20 years experience as a counsellor.
 I am experienced in working with children, young people and adults, disabled people and those from different cultures and faiths.

 For answers to some common questions about counselling, do take a look at my Frequently Asked Questions page (FAQ).
 This will help answer questions you may have about whether counselling is right for you, how to know if counselling is helping, privacy and data protection, and more.

 Here's the formal bit: